Essendine railway station

 The location of Essendine Station within Rutland.
-It served the village of Essendine from 1853-1959.
+It served the village of Essendine from 1853 to 1959.

 Essendine railway station was a station in Essendine, Rutland.
 It was situated on the East Coast Main Line of the Great Northern Railway.

 Overview

 The main line and the station opened in 1853.
 The Stamford and Essendine Railway branch line to Stamford and the line to Bourne were opened in 1856 and 1860.
 Due to its status as a junction, it was served by some express trains as well as by stopping trains.
 For many years a commuter train left King's Cross at around 5pm and terminated at Essendine, before returning the next morning.

 The Bourne branch closed in 1951.
 The Stamford branch closed in 1959 along with Essendine station itself and the Peterborough to Grantham local services.
 Peterborough to Grantham is the longest distance between adjacent stations in England.

 The 'South' Signal-box at Essendine was enlarged, not long after it was built, and by the time the station closed, had well over a hundred levers.
 Many of these, however had become 'spare' by that time.
 About the first 21 or 22 were for working the Bourne Branch and some related sidings.